Encrypted Email & File Collaboration for DFARS & CMMC Compliance

 DFARS & CMMC Compliance Mandates & Timeline

 PreVeil is the first company to fully meet the stringent, updated DoD requirements for FedRAMP Moderate Equivalent.
-The Department of Defense’s leading assessment entity, DIBCAC, alongside the CMMC Program Office, have established our Equivalency through an in-depth analysis of the Body of Evidence (BOE) we provided.
-We have 100% compliance with FedRAMP Moderate baseline controls and zero POA&Ms. Since FedRAMP is an essential requirement for CUI in the cloud, customers can be confident in their ability to be CMMC and DFARS compliant with PreVeil.
+We have 100% compliance with FedRAMP Moderate baseline controls and zero POA&Ms. Since FedRAMP is a requirement for CUI in the cloud, customers can be confident in their ability to be CMMC and DFARS compliant with PreVeil.

-PreVeil’s File Sharing and Email platform enables contractors to protect CUI with end-to-end encryption and supports 102 out of 110 NIST 800-171 controls.
-Contractors can achieve Zero Trust security for CUI and demonstrate substantial compliance with DFARS 7012 and CMMC.
+PreVeil’s Email and File Sharing platform enables contractors to protect CUI with end-to-end encryption & supports 102 out of 110 NIST 800-171 controls.

 DFARS 7019 requires organizations to compute their NIST 800-171 compliance score and report it to the DoD’s SPRS database.
-A high score provides a significant competitive advantage.
-By adopting PreVeil, contractors can significantly raise their SPRS score by over 80 points.
-We also provide you with software to automatically compute your SPRS score.
+By adopting our solution, this PreVeil customer increased their SPRS score by over 80 points.

-PreVeil provides you evidence that you satisfy three important DFARS 7012 compliance requirements.
-We support DFARS 7012 (c-g) Incident Reporting, meet FedRAMP Moderate Baseline Equivalent and use FIPS 140-2 validated encryption modules to protect CUI.
+In addition to NIST 800-171, PreVeil provides support for DFARS 7012 (c-g) Incident Reporting, meets FedRAMP Moderate Baseline Equivalent and uses FIPS 140-2 validated encryption modules to protect CUI.

 Why Leading Defense Contractors Use PreVeil

-Deploys in hours using your existing email addresses and integrates with Outlook, Gmail, and all their usual workflows.
+Deploys in hours using your existing email addresses and integrates with Outlook, Gmail, and all your usual workflows.

 Only users handling CUI require a low-cost, all-inclusive license.
-Furthermore, an organization’s suppliers and partners can join for free.
+Share with 3rd parties for free.

 Get to Know the PreVeil Platform

 PreVeil Drive lets users encrypt, store and share their files containing CUI.
-Users can easily access these files from their computers or mobile devices and share them with suppliers and partners.
+Users can easily access these files from their computers or phones and share them with suppliers and partners.
 Works with Windows Explorer, Mac Finder and on browsers.

-PreVeil Email is an encrypted email service that addresses CMMC 2.0, DFARS and ITAR requirements.
-It adds an encrypted mailbox to Outlook and Gmail, letting you continue to use these accounts.
-Users can send and receive emails just like they are used to while continuing to use their existing email address.
+PreVeil Email is an encrypted email service that addresses CMMC, DFARS and ITAR requirements.
+It adds an encrypted mailbox to Outlook and Gmail, letting users send and receive emails just like they are used to.

 All data is automatically stored on Amazon’s FedRAMP High GovCloud.

 PreVeil implements NSA-recommended Zero Trust security and assumes a breach is inevitable.
 We secure all data using end-to-end encryption, making it useless to hackers.
-Information is only ever encrypted and decrypted on a user’s device -never on the server.
+Information is only encrypted and decrypted on a user’s device- never on the server.
 It can also be recovered from a Ransomware attack.
 Organizations can restrict the flow of CUI to their trusted partners and suppliers.

 Frequently Asked Questions